 My name is Maria Collins Warren.
 I am a native North Carolinian, a former prosecutor, an attorney, and an adjunct faculty member at UNCP and UNCW, teaching courses about the US Constitution, law, and policy.
 I am a wife, a mother, and a Democrat.
 I am running for the US House of Representatives in North Carolina's 9th Congressional District for 2018.
-Our District has been missing a strong, determined voice in Congress.
-I have the education, experience, and steely determination to be that voice.
-Please keep reading to find out more about me and our campaign.
-Also, please scroll down to subscribe to receive our campaign updates!

 I am extremely excited and humbled to be a candidate for the US House of Representatives in North Carolina's 9th Congressional District for 2018.
 I promise to be the determined, informed, and tireless voice of each of you in Congress.
 My Robesonian grandparents (a farmer and a former fourth-grade teacher) always taught me that elected officials should strive to be statesmen and not politicians.
 I will do everything in my power to fulfill that obligation.

 My family has continuously lived in what is now North Carolina's 9th since the 1700s.
 My two sons, my husband, and I live on a farm right outside of St. Pauls, NC.
 My husband (also a lawyer) and the boys are all very excited and supportive about this campaign!
 We understand how important a just, safe, and prosperous community is to the futures of all of our children.
 We attend Haymount United Methodist Church, and I am a lifelong Methodist.